gidich/trailhead-leaderboard/README.md

     heroku buildpacks:set jontewks/puppeteer

-Be sure to re-add the node jetpack after addingpuppeteer, as it may get removed.
+Be sure to re-add the node jetpack after adding puppeteer, as it may get removed.

-    heroku buildpacks:set heroku/php
+    heroku buildpacks:set heroku/nodejs

 You will then need to install both of the following add-ons: